A Plant Infusion Ritual

 Step 5: Cover and Steep

 Place a lid or small plate over the cup while the tea steeps.
-Allow the herbs to steep:
+Allow the herbs to remain in the water for:

 Step 6: Drink With Attention